outpaddling/Coding-Standards/README.md

 needs.
 No need to hinder users by using unnecessary extensions from an OS they don't use.

-All code should run on any POSIX platform and any CPU architecture.
+All code should run on any POSIX platform (and any CPU architecture).

 1. Avoid *nixisms